zinzy/zinzy.website-v2/_pages/Uses.md

 ---
 title: "Uses"
+subtitle: "An overview of the things I love to use"
 layout: page
 ---
 I maintain this page as an incomplete overview of the things I love to use.
 Kind of like [Uses This](https://usesthis.com/), but they haven't requested an interview yet.
 Before you dive in, please know that I believe (and tell myself in the mirror that) tools don't matter.
 I don't list all the tools I use (you don't care that I have an iPhone), just the ones I think you might find useful.